European Audiovisual Observatory's Financial resources and activities

 The Observatory’s investment in IT services and IT development, reflected in the category “external services” and “investments” has been a steadily increasing cost factor over the past decade.

-The events expenditure finances the four well-established annual Observatory Conferences: during the Cannes Film Market, in the country of the Observatory Presidency, in Brussels and in the Russian Federation.
+The events expenditure finances the four well-established annual Observatory Conferences: in Brussels, in Cannes during the Film Market, in the country of the Observatory Presidency, and in the Russian Federation.

 The Secretariat of the Observatory draws up the yearly Action Plan in consultation with its Advisory Committee and proposes a first draft supplemented by a budget forecast for discussion to the Executive Council.
 Taking the comments and wishes of the Executive Council into consideration, the Secretariat then submits a second draft and a detailed budget to the Executive Council for adoption and approval.
 The Executive Council must adopt the Action Plan, and approve the Budget.
 The decision on the Budget must be taken unanimously.
 Furthermore, the approved Budget needs to be adopted (again unanimously) by the Financial Committee of the Observatory.
 The Financial Committee corresponds to the Council of Europe’s Committee of Ministers, but its composition is restricted to representatives of Observatory Member States.

 Almost all information and information services are made available free of charge on the Observatory’s (trilingual) website.
-The following main activities are fully (or in few indicated cases partially) covered by the Almost all information and information services are made available free of charge on the Observatory’s (trilingual) website.
-The following main activities are fully (or in few indicated cases partially) covered by the 2019 Action Plan and Budget.
+The following main activities are fully (or in a few indicated cases partially) covered by the 2020 Action Plan and Budget.